uchicago-computation-workshop/Spring2023/04_21_Duncan_Watts/README.md

 ---

-<p class=footertext> The 2022-2023 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 11:00 a.m. to 12:20 p.m..
+<p class=footertext> The 2022-2023 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 9:30am-10:50am.
 All interested faculty and graduate students are welcome.</p>

 <p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the <a href=https://github.com/uchicago-computation-workshop/Spring2023/issues/3>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Spring2023>workshop's public repository on GitHub.</a></p>